NixOS/nixpkgs/doc/languages-frameworks/python.section.md

   disabled individually.
 Try to avoid disabling the tests altogether.
 In any case, when you disable tests, leave a comment explaining why.
-* Commit names of Python libraries should reflect that they are Python libraries, so write for example `pythonPackages.numpy: 1.11 -> 1.12`.
+* Commit names of Python libraries should reflect that they are Python libraries, so write for example `python3Packages.numpy: 1.11 -> 1.12`.
 * Attribute names in `python-packages.nix` as well as `pname`s should match the library's name on PyPI, but be normalized according to [PEP 0503](https://www.python.org/dev/peps/pep-0503/#normalized-names).
 This means